I Getting started as an influencer

 For brand deals, try to visualise the post as close to detail as you can.
 This will make sure that everything runs smoothly and your pictures won’t look rushed even if the product arrives late.

-II How to collaborate with brands?
+II How to work with brands?

-1. Choose brands to work with
+1. Carefully choose brands to work with

 There has been a lot of disapproval by marketers because many influencers accept collaborations without considering if it would fit with their brand.
 To keep your followers’ trust, it’s important to carefully choose the brands you work with.